MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 > [!IMPORTANT]
 >
-> To enable the OAuth sign-in link for the plugin, ensure that you set the `initialRun` property to `true` for search commands in the app manifest.
+> For activating the OAuth sign-in link in the plugin, make sure to set the `initialRun` property to `true` for search commands within the app manifest.

 ### Parameter description